FoxxMD/logging/README.md

 These are the loggers that should be used for the majority of your application.
 They accept an optional configuration object for configuring log destinations.

-* `loggerApp` - Logs to console and a fixed file destination
+* [`loggerApp`](https://foxxmd.github.io/logging/functions/index.loggerApp.html) - Logs to console and a fixed file destination
-* `loggerAppRolling` - Logs to console and a rolling file destination
+* [`loggerAppRolling`](https://foxxmd.github.io/logging/functions/index.loggerAppRolling.html) - Logs to console and a rolling file destination

 ### Helper Loggers

 These loggers are pre-defined for specific use cases:

-* `loggerDebug` - Logs ONLY to console at minimum `debug` level.
+* [`loggerDebug`](https://foxxmd.github.io/logging/variables/index.loggerDebug.html) - Logs ONLY to console at minimum `debug` level.
 Can be used during application startup before a logger app configuration has been parsed.
-* `loggerTest` - A noop logger (will not log anywhere) for use in tests/mockups.
+* [`loggerTest`](https://foxxmd.github.io/logging/variables/index.loggerTest.html) - A noop logger (will not log anywhere) for use in tests/mockups.

 ## Configuring

-The [App Loggers](#app-loggers) take an optional config object.
+The [App Loggers](#app-loggers) take an optional config object [`LogOptions`](https://foxxmd.github.io/logging/interfaces/index.LogOptions.html):

 ```ts
 interface LogOptions {